Dragon Hike and Fly 2020

 4.1.
 How to register

-Register your entry at http://goteamevol.com/dragon-hike-and-fly-race-2018/ any questions can be forwarded to email@example.com 4.2.
-Registration fees
+Register your entry at http://goteamevol.com/mini-dragon-hike-and-fly-race-2020/ any questions can be forwarded to email@example.com

 4.5.
 The safety reporting

 Upon landing, the pilot must pack up immediately.
 An unfolded paraglider means: “I NEED HELP”.
 A pilot flying near a pilot in difficulty should give assistance or warn other pilots and the organiser ASAP.
 Any assistance given will be rewarded in kind by the organiser.
+Any pilot who assists an injured pilot will be given an advantage when they are able to rejoin the race.
 Police must be notified on 999 and the race organiser will decide whether or not it is appropriate to continue the event.

 4.8 The ranking